 Suppose you are in a relationship with an introvert.
-In that case, it can be difficult to understand your partner and his preferences, especially if you are an extrovert and in the early stages of dating.
+In that very case, it can be difficult to understand your partner and their preferences, especially if you are an extrovert and in the early stages of dating.
 For non-introverts, introverts can be confusing.
 After all, introverts are the opposites of extroverts.
-Therefore you certainly need some dating tips for introverts or tips how date one.
+Therefore you certainly need some dating tips for introverts.

 One common misconception is that introverts are considered to be modest.
 However, it’s not really true.
 There are also many introverts among open-minded and cheerful people.
 They just need to spend time alone to have some rest and reboot, while extroverts tend to the company of other people.
 In addition to the extreme positions of the spectrum, there are intermediate ones.